|Specified Vineyard||Mount McKenzie|

-|Age of Vines||18 years|
+|Age of Vines||22 years|

-|Yield per Vine||2.5 kg / 2.3 ton per acre|
+|Yield per Vine||3 kg / 2.5 ton per acre|

-|Total Production||4,600 bottles|
+|Total Production||5,000 bottles|

-|Vintage||Average winter rains and average fruit set was a sign of a low cropping vintage with spring as per usual serving up a slight frost during the 1st week of November reducing yields by 10%.
-The summer months between December and March was dry, mild to warm conditions with no temperature extremes leading into April harvest to produce a generous complex shiraz bursting with deep aromatics and flavours.|
+|Vintage||Good winter & spring rainfalls with moderate soil moisture for the growing season ahead.
+Spring as per usual serving up a slight frost during the 1st week of November reducing yields.
+Estate showed healthy canopy heading into summer.
+January and February were warm & dry leading into early April harvest to produce a deliciously generous complex shiraz bursting with deep aromatics and flavours.|

-|Wine Making||In the garage the shiraz fruit was gently destemmed including 35% whole bunch into open top milk vats and fermented warm with natural yeasts from the vineyard with soft pump overs, hand plunging and basket pressed to barrel to complete ferment.
+|Wine Making||In the garage the hand harvested shiraz fruit was gently destemmed including 20% whole bunch into open top milk vats and fermented naturally with soft pump overs, and basket pressed to barrel to complete ferment.
 Bottled unfined and unfiltered.
 Expect all that this label represents; wine enjoyment!|